Sérgio Marques

-Mário Sérgio Quaresma Gonçalves Marques (Funchal, February 25, 1957), known as Sérgio Marques, is a Portuguese lawyer and politician, currently a member of the Assembly of the Republic.
+Mário Sérgio Quaresma Gonçalves Marques (born 25 February 1957) is a Portuguese lawyer and politician, who served as member of the Assembly of the Republic.
 He was the Regional Secretary of Parliamentary and European Affairs in the Regional Government of Madeira, between 2015 and 2017, in the first regional government led by Miguel Albuquerque.
 He was also a member of the European Parliament for the PPD/PSD from 1999 to 2009, when he refused to reinstate the lists due to disagreement with the then chairman of the PPD/PSD-Madeira Political Commission and president of the Regional Government of Madeira, Alberto João Jardim.

 Biography

 Early life

 He graduated in Law from the University of Lisbon in 1980.
 Later, in 1986, he completed a postgraduate degree in European Studies from the University of Coimbra.
 He has worked as a lawyer since 1982.
 He was a civil servant in the staff of the Autonomous Regional Administration of Madeira from 1981 to 1984, Regional Director of planning for the Regional Government of Madeira between 1988 and 1989, where he also managed several companies in the region, related to the shipping sector, harbors and freight operations between 1989 and 1999.